backdrop-contrib/date_ical/README.txt

 INSTALLATION

 Date iCal has several required dependencies, and an optional one:
-- The Views, Entity API, Libraries API (version 2.0), and Date modules are required.
+- The Views (version 3.5+), Entity API, Libraries API (version 2.0), and Date modules are required.
 - The iCalcreator library is required.
 - PHP 5.3 is required by the iCalcreator library to properly handle timezone data.
 Date iCal *might* work with PHP 5.2, but that configuration is